-A state-specific registration is required for an LLC to start transacting, this somewhat similar to a certificate of commencement of business.
-Formation of the LLC is similar to receiving a certificate of incorporation but before the LLC can begin the business, it needs to register itself as per the guidelines of the state.
+A state-specific registration is required for an LLC to start transacting.
+It is somewhat similar to a certificate of commencement of business.
+Likewise, the formation of the LLC is similar to receiving a certificate of incorporation.
+Still, before the LLC can begin the business, it must register per the state’s guidelines.

 #7 – Taxation

-If there is only one owner of an LLC, then it falls under a disregarded entity and is taxed as per the individual tax rate.
-The income or loss is specified in the Schedule C of individual tax returns.
-If there are multiple owners, it is taxed as per partnership taxation rules and the individuals mention the income as per the reward ratio specified in the operating agreement.
-However, an LLC has the option of registering itself as a corporation for taxation purposes if it feels this is appropriate.
+If there is only one LLC owner, then it falls under a disregarded entity and is taxed as per the individual tax rate.
+The income or loss specified in Schedule C of individual tax returns.
+If there are multiple owners, it is taxed per partnership taxation rules, and the individuals mention the income per the reward ratio specified in the operating agreement.
+However, an LLC can register itself as a corporation for taxation purposes if it feels this is appropriate.

-– An LLC should have the words ‘LLC’ written at the end of it, either in full form or an abbreviated form
+– An LLC should have the words ‘LLC’ written at the end of it, either in full form of LLC in google or an abbreviated form

 – The chosen name should not be similar to that of another LLC in the given state